Retired Employees Association of Orange County

 The Elks Lodge is right next to the OC Credit Union building on St. Andrews Place.
 You will find plenty of parking spaces!
 Attend and have fun visiting with your friends and guests at the Elks Lodge.
 Please see your upcoming Informer newsletter for additional information.

 For directions, see map below showing where the Facility is located.
 Please DO NOT call the Facility to make reservations.
 Reservations are made by sending in the reservation form in The Informer or by calling the REAOC office at (714) 840-3995.
+You may also make reservations and pay for your luncheon by sending the form found in the Informer newsletter along with your payment via Zelle.

 WHEN

-For 2024, the luncheons will be held on Wednesdays on the dates listed below:
+For 2025, the luncheons will be held on Wednesdays on the dates listed below:

 To ensure a parking spot please arrive by 11 a.m.
 Please carpool if possible.